 I consistently obtain success and positive outcomes from my clients because I understand the delicate balance between hard work and fun.
 I treat all of my clients with the same amount of care and kindness that I would want my own family to receive, and I believe that family involvement in some form or another is key to success.

-I am currently working full time as a Feeding Specialist Speech Language Pathologist for Portland Public Schools and have officially absolved my clinic, but I continue to specialize in stuttering and have limited services available outside of normal business/school hours for Stuttering only.
+I am currently working full time as a Feeding Team Speech Language Pathologist for an area school district and have officially absolved my clinic, but I continue to specialize in stuttering and have limited services available outside of normal business/school hours for Stuttering only.
 See below for more information.
 During the summer months, I am available for more private sessions and areas of need.

 Updated November 2020